 Thanks to UV radiation and the sun, our bodies begin to synthesize vitamin D, our mood improves, and a nice tan can appear.
 Unfortunately, this is where the pros end, and a longer list of cons begins.
 From a medical standpoint, there is no reason to sunbathe.
 A "nice tan" is actually the result of unhealthy skin damage.
 UVB radiation causes burns, erythema, and hyperpigmentation.
 UVA, on the other hand, causes photoaging of the skin through damage to DNA - accelerating the formation of wrinkles and causing skin sagging (damage you'll notice after years of excessive tanning).
 At its worst, UV radiation leads to (often) fatal skin cancer, especially among fair-skinned people.
 And if you're worried about vitamin D deficiency, frying in the sun will do more damage to you and will most likely not improve your vitamin D levels at all.

-If you want to have healthy and young-looking skin for as long as possible and not develop skin cancer, you should use SPF sunscreen all year round (and don't forget about vitamin D supplementation).
+If you want to have healthy and young-looking skin for as long as possible and not develop skin cancer, you should use SPF sunscreen all year round (and don't forget about vitamin D supplementation: use our vitamin D calculator).
 But which sunscreen should you choose so that you're protected?

 Which sunscreen to choose?

 On the market, we can find sunscreens with labels from SPF 5 to SPF 50.
 What are these mysterious abbreviations?
 SPF, which stands for sun protection factor, is the factor of protection against UVBs.
 Its value indicates the amount of sun radiation our skin can withstand when a given filter protects it before causing erythema.
 For example, SPF 20 protects us until we expose our skin to 20 times more radiation than needed to cause erythema.
-We recommend using creams with SPF of at least 30.
+We recommend using creams with.

 Not all commercially available creams also protect against UVA.
 In the USA, choose sunscreens with the label "broad spectrum".
 These (if used correctly) will protect you from both UVA and UVB radiation.
 The markings can be different in other countries, but all creams that protect from UVA will have that information on the label.
 Anywhere you are, buy creams that protect against both UVA and UVB.